 Question 5: Do I have a business account to run a business in the UK?

 Business accounts come with special features like direct debits, tracking, sub-accounts etc., which speed up transactions and help keep records of what has been paid and where.
-Additionally, you can save a lot of money on conversion fees and international transfers if you have a local business account.
+Additionally, you can save a lot of money on conversion fees and international transfers if you have a business account with the local currency.

 Question 6: What are the different ways to register a company in the UK?